Kappa-Dev/KAMIStudio/README.md

 # KAMIStudio

-KAMIStudio is a bio-curation environment for modelling cellular signalling based on [KAMI](https://github.com/Kappa-Dev/KAMI) library.
+KAMIStudio is a bio-curation environment for modelling cellular signalling based on the [KAMI](https://github.com/Kappa-Dev/KAMI) library.
 It is web-based and can be started as a server locally.

 ## Installation